Maintain the safe storage of food during warehousing

 You must be able to:

-3. confirm storage areas are clean, meet the requirements for the type of food being stored, and are maintained at the correct temperature in the warehouse
+8. confirm storage areas meet the requirements for the type of food being stored, are clean and hygienic and are maintained at the correct temperature in the warehouse

-10. respond to situations where indications of potential food safety hazards are found, within the limits of your own authority
+13. respond to situations where indications of potential food safety hazards are found, within the limits of your responsibilities and competence, and report and record issues which cannot be resolved, in line with organisational procedures

 Knowledge and Understanding